 Accepted File Types

-We accept the following File Types:
+We accept the following File Types for Screen Printing:

 We prefer .AI or .EPS files first because Vector images can be scaled without affecting quality.
 We prefer .PSD or .PDF second & .JPG or .TIFF last.